OpenIndiana/oi-docs/docs/dev/graphics-stack.md

 Nvidia provides Solaris x86-64/x86 packages of their proprietary driver for different families of graphic adapters.

-The Nvidia driver shipped with OpenIndiana is built using [openindiana/nvidia](https://github.com/OpenIndiana/oi-userland/tree/oi/hipster/components/openindiana/nvidia) component.
+The Nvidia driver shipped with OpenIndiana is built using openindiana/nvidia-XXX [e.g. openindiana/nvidia-470](https://github.com/OpenIndiana/oi-userland/tree/oi/hipster/components/openindiana/nvidia-470) component.

 The list of currently supported and legacy drivers is updated on the [Unix Drivers](https://www.nvidia.com/object/unix.html) page.